Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Ernest Mallafré to Amitges, 5 km hike, 479 m+, 10 m-

-Breakfast was from 7 am to 8:30 am and consisted of coffee, toast with jam, muffins and fruit.
+Breakfast was from 7 to 8:30 am and consisted of coffee, toast with jam, muffins and fruit.

-Once finished, we started the track and, in less than 15 minutes, we found the first highlight of the day: Sant Maurici lake and els Encantats.
+Once finished, we started the track, and in less than 15 minutes, we found the first highlight of the day: Sant Maurici Lake and Els Encantats.
 This is the national park’s most emblematic spot.

 The mountain Encantats in the Carros de Foc hike